IdrissiAyyoub/HealthSync-dental-Webapp/README.md

-# DentalHub Showcase
+# DiwaDentalHub Showcase

-Welcome to DentalHub Showcase, a web application designed to showcase dental-related features.
+Welcome to DiwaDentalHub Showcase, a web application designed to showcase dental-related features.
 This project serves as a demonstration of HTML, CSS, and Bootstrap skills in the context of dental care.

 ## Features